fetchai/fetchd/docs/docs/networks.md

 ## Stargate testnet: stargateworld

 A new network, updated with latest patches from the Cosmos ecosystem.
 It is **not compatible** with the current mainnet version.
-Note that `fetchcli` have disappeared.
-It's now merged into `fetchd`, for a single binary to either run a node or query the network.
+Note that with this version `fetchcli` has been removed and its functionality has been merged into `fetchd`.
+This means that with this version you will only need the single `fetchd` binary to either run a node or query the network.

 | Parameter      | Value                                                                                      |
 | -------------- | ------------------------------------------------------------------------------------------ |